 Jono Tait was born in Cape Town and took to playing music as soon as he started school.
 Starting out in the choir and taking piano lessons, he branched out into trombone in high school.
 At the age of 15, he decided to pick up guitar and has not looked back since.
 Jono first and foremost established himself as an acoustic player and songwriter before picking up an electric and giving that a real chance at the age of 19.
 His first bands were acoustic and harmony driven, notably The Hedges and For Folk Sake.

-The band has won two Silver Ovation Awards from the National Arts Fest (2015 and 2018), appeared on the Cape Town Folk and Acoustic Festival two years running and has played festivals and venues across South Africa.
+The band has won two Silver Ovation Awards from the National Arts Fest (2015 and 2018) as well as one Ovation Award (Virtual NAF 2020), appeared on the Cape Town Folk and Acoustic Festival two years running and has played festivals and venues across South Africa.